WintonCentre/kcp/README.md

 # Transplants

+## WARNING:
+If you come back to this after a while with new data, be particularly careful about sheet names within spreadsheets.
+Make sure they correspond to the sheet names in config.edn.
+If they fail to exist when reading you can get a puzzling crash.
+** TODO: Add exception handling for this condition. **

 ## Contents
 This repository contains both a set of configuration utilities and the run-time TRAC tool web-site(s) themselves.